arthurlevis/nnUNet_translation/README.md

 - Medical cross-modality translation : MR to CT translation
 - Medical image inpainting : Inpainting of brain lesions in MR

+Please cite the original paper and our SASHIMI paper when using nnU-Net_translation :

+    Isensee, F., Jaeger, P. F., Kohl, S. A., Petersen, J., & Maier-Hein, K. H. (2021). nnU-Net: a self-configuring method for deep learning-based biomedical image segmentation.
+Nature methods, 18(2), 203-211.

+    Longuefosse, A., Le Bot, E. et al. (2024).
+Adapting nnUNet for Medical Image Synthesis: Applications in MR to CT Translation and Lesion Inpainting.
+SASHIMI, Workshop at MICCAI 2024.

 ## How to use it :
 -> for now, you need to do the preprocessing separately for each modality
   1. create one dataset for each modality (e.g. Dataset_X and Dataset_Y) put some dummy segmentation (actually not dummy! either a full-mask of 1, or a mask of 1 for your foreground since normalization is based on foreground and not full mask)